SungRoboticsGroup/KinegamiPython/README.md

 Daniel A. Feshbach, Wei-Hsi Chen, Daniel E. Koditschek, Cynthia R. Sung.
 “Kinegami: Open-source Software for Creating Kinematic Chains from Tubular Origami.”
 Submitted to Origami 8: Eigth International Meeting on Origami in Science, Mathematics and Education, 2024 (under review).

-This is a python repository for creating and modifying kinematic chains made of tubular origami.
+This is a python repository for creating and modifying kinematic chains and trees made of tubular origami and/or 3D printing.
 Examples of its usage can be found in the examples folder.
 It requires the following libraries:
 - numpy
 - scipy